Withdrawing from a class or from the University

 Complete Withdrawals:If a student wishes to withdraw from all of his/her classes in a term, s/he may submit the complete withdraw form.
 This form may be used at any time:

 - If the complete withdraw form is submitted during the add/drop period, all courses will be completely removed from the record.

 - If the complete withdraw form is submitted during the withdraw period, the student will receive a grade of WD for all active courses.

 - If the complete withdraw form is submitted during the withdraw/fail period, the student will receive a grade of WF for all active courses.

 NOTE that if a student is enrolled for multiple terms, the form must be specific as to which term s/he wishes to withdraw.
 If a student is registered for spring and summer, but the complete withdraw form is only submitted for the spring semester, the student will not be removed from his/her summer classes.

-NOTE: If an online student wishes to withdraw from the College completely, s/he may submit a complete withdraw form.
+NOTE: If an online student wishes to withdraw from the University completely, s/he may submit a complete withdraw form.

 Click here for information about unofficial withdrawal due to non-attendance.